sylee1509/Single_Vehicle_RWCP/benchmark_instances/README.md

 # File Format Description

 These files are **benchmark instances** for the **MCARPTIF-TP**.
-Some instances in the clustering directory (e.g., Act-IF-TP-b, Act-IF-TP-c, Cen-IF-TP-a, Cen-IF-TP-b, and Cen-IF-TP-c) are designed for multiple vehicles.
+Some instances in the clustering directory (e.g., Act-IF-TP-b, Act-IF-TP-c, Cen-IF-TP-a, Cen-IF-TP-b, Cen-IF-TP-c, P2-IF-TP-a, P2-IF-TP-b, P2-IF-TP-c, and P2-IF-TP-d) are designed for multiple vehicles.
 Except for these, all files in this directory are for a single vehicle.
 The structure is as follows:

 ---